Red River Cereal: 2010-2019

 Imported by Smucker Foods of Canada Corp., Red River cereal was re-labelled as a product of the United States.

 2020-present

 Then in mid-2020, near the beginning of the CoViD-19 pandemic, Red River Cereal was no longer distributed in Canada, but was rumoured to be available by November 2020 after packaging changes were made.
 However, in March 2021, Smucker's announced that production of Red River Cereal had ceased entirely.

 On July 19, 2022, it was announced Arva Flour Mills, North America’s oldest continuously operating commercial flour mill based in Arva, Ontario, was acquiring the Red River Cereal brand (RRC) from Smucker Foods of Canada Corp., a subsidiary of The J.M.
 Smucker Co.
 Officially acquiring the historic cereal brand on June 1, 2022, it plans to launch RRC later this month at their onsite retail store and their website.
-Further plans to distribute the brand into other retail locations are projected for later this year.
+Further plans to distribute the brand into other retail locations are projected for later in 2022.